Our0Boros/python-skillshare-beginner/functions/function testing (unittest)/README.md

 if __name__ == '__main__':
     unittest.main()
 ```
-- The last block helps to run the test by running the file through the command line.
+- This last block helps to run the test by running the file through the command line.